Paul Crawford (jazz musician)

 Paul Crawford (1925 - 1996) was an American jazz musician, music arranger, and music historian.
 He specialized in Dixieland jazz.

 Early life and education

 Crawford was born in Atmore, Alabama, to parents who were a Baptist minister and a music teacher.
-He served in the United States Navy during World War II and was stationed in Wilmington, North Carolina.
+He served in the U.S. Navy during World War II and was stationed in Wilmington, North Carolina.

 Crawford graduated from the Eastman School of Music in Rochester, New York, USA, where he studied trombone in a classical style.
 He studied under trombonist and teacher Emory Remington.
 Crawford also pursued for a time graduate studies at the University of Alabama.
 He then moved to New Orleans in 1951, at which time he became a specialist in the Dixieland style of Jazz.